-Prior to joining WestEd, Hemberg served in management roles at the American Institutes for Research, including leading large-scale alternate assessment development and teacher professional learning programs, and he supported innovative research within the National Center for Research on Evaluation, Standards, & Student Testing (CRESST) at UCLA.
+Before joining WestEd, Hemberg served in management roles at the American Institutes for Research, including leading large-scale alternate assessment development and teacher professional learning programs.
+He also worked to further IES-funded research on professional learning systems while working at the National Center for Research on Evaluation, Standards, and Student Testing (CRESST) at UCLA.

-Hemberg has authored multiple publications on education policy and practice as they relate to standards, assessment, and accountability.
+Hemberg has authored multiple publications on education policy and practice relating to standards, assessment, and accountability.

 Hemberg received a BA in psychology from the University of Michigan and an MA in special education from Loyola Marymount University.
 A former special education teacher in the Los Angeles Unified School District, Hemberg has spent his entire career striving to improve outcomes for all students.